 Coast & Beach

 Goldfields & Mining

-The Mount Barney Summit hike is a 17.5km, grade 5 Circuit hike located in the Mount Barney National Park, QLD.
+The Mount Barney Summit hike is a 17.5km, grade 5 circuit hike, located in the Mount Barney National Park, Queensland.
 The hike should take approximately 8hrs to complete.
 It can also be completed as an overnight hike.
 Be sure you read the warnings below.

 Over 400 Rescues and 700 Lost People in the last 30 years

 Mount Barney, at 1359m, is QLDs 4th highest mountain and one of the states most spectacular mountains. and is a mecca for experienced bushwalkers and climbers.
 Its part of the McPherson Range and presents walkers with some formidable challenges and is no place for novice walkers.

 There are many established walking tracks up and around the mountain, although none of them are easy.
 All routes require a reasonable level of fitness and advanced route-finding and rock-scrambling skills.
 Mount Barney via SE and Peastant Ridge is the most common route and for this reason will be the only one I provide on this site.
 Please note the wearings however as this is a hike for the experienced ONLY.
 People have gone missing and have died on this hike.

 Another popular hike in this region is the Lower Portals track, which is the best-marked track in the park, but still requires Grade 4 walking experience.
 The 7.5k round trip leads to one of the most spectacular water holes in the region, with a cave and waterfall and 30m cliffs above it.